daveuu/baga/docs/guide1.md

 --GATK_jar_path ~/GenomeAnalysisTK.jar --JRE_1_7_path ~/Downloads/jre1.7.0_80/bin/java
 ```

 The above command called the GATK GenotypeGVCFs with the options `--heterozygosity 0.001`.
-In the following analysis, the default options can be used so the `--arguments` is not used but is worth knowning about.
+In the following analysis, the default options can be used so the `--arguments` is not used but is worth knowing about.

 ## Get the Genome Analysis Toolkit (GATK)